top of page

 Blood, Sweat and Tears

-So you’ve been celebrating 9 months of no menstrual cycle only to then feel like the whole nine months worth of menstrual blood is seeping out of you body.
+So you’ve been celebrating 9 months of no menstrual bleeding only to then feel like the whole nine months worth of menstrual blood is seeping out of you body.
 Combined with hormonal imbalances and you’ve got a hot, sweaty (probably smelly) mess of a mama and we feel absolutely yucky about it!!!

 But modern advances have come to save the day (a little).
 I can’t make the uterus cramps and bleeding go away but I can explain what is happening and what you can do to make these couple of weeks more bearable.